Burnysheff/Morphisms/README.txt

-To start the program, download the JAR file in directory Desktop.
+To start the program, download the JAR.

 There are 2 JARs, one of them require you to have JavaFX on your device, other doesn't.